Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Small business owner.

-Platform: Support and expand telehealth.
+Platform: Support and expand tele-health.
 Raise the minimum wage.
 Supports clean energy grids.
 For more information go to Nudo’s campaign page.

 Occupation: Radio host.

 Platform: Supports universal singer-payer healthcare.
 Upgrade water systems and replace lead pipes.
-Opposes the one “Big Beautiful Bill.”
+Opposes the “One Big Beautiful Bill” whicjh extended the 2017 income tax cuts that favored the wealthy.
 For more information go to Raley’s campaign page.

 Occupation: Nurse and small business owner.